 South Carolina authorizes vendors on a continuous basis to ensure participants are able to receive services needed.
 There are over 600 authorized vendors who are committed to providing excellent service to our current participants at the lowest possible cost.

 The criteria for a vendor to be authorized include:

 - Stocking the required WIC foods and/or infant formulas (see below)

 - Selling the required WIC foods and infant formulas at competitive prices

-The South Carolina WIC Program Authorized Product List (APL) has been made available for vendor/retailer review (last updated September 9, 2021).
-If you have questions, concerns, or would like items removed from the list, please send us an email at firstname.lastname@example.org.
+The South Carolina WIC Program Authorized Product List (APL) for foods and the APL for formulas are available for vendor/retailer review (last updated Sept.
+11, 2023).
+If you have questions, concerns, or would like items removed from the list, please send us an email at email@example.com.